tc39/proposal-temporal/docs/timezone.md

 This method is used to calculate a possible future UTC offset transition after `startingPoint` for this time zone.
 This can be because of DST or other political changes like a country having permanently changed its offset.

-Note that if the time zone was constructed from a UTC offset, there will be no offset transitions.
+Note that if the time zone was constructed from a numeric UTC offset, there will be no offset transitions.
+Also note that some IANA time zones (e.g., `Etc/GMT+5`) have no offset transitions either.
 In that case, this method will return `null`.

 If `instant` is not a `Temporal.Instant` object, then it will be converted to one as if it were passed to `Temporal.Instant.from()`.